ali1845/pythonNotes/graphs.md

   6 | None

 - Each vertex/Node is on the left column of the table above
-- And the series of linked list are on the right column.
+- And the series of a linked list is on the right column.
 - The series of linked lists represents the connection to the corresponding Nodes.